arec1b0/KubeSentiment/docs/architecture/decisions/011-standardize-concurrency-serialization.md

 ### Positive

 -   **Resource Efficiency**: Single model instance per process minimizes memory footprint (crucial for GPU memory).
--   **Predictable Performance**: restricting intra-op threads prevents CPU saturation when many requests arrive simultaneously.
+-   **Predictable Performance**: Restricting intra-op threads prevents CPU saturation when many requests arrive simultaneously.
 -   **Decoupling**: The model core is independent of the web framework.
 It can be easily used in CLI tools or offline scripts without needing the full API stack.
 -   **Thread Safety**: Explicitly addressing thread safety ensures stability under load.

 ### Negative

 -   **Global State**: Singleton pattern introduces global state, which can make unit testing harder (requires careful setup/teardown or mocking).
+    -   *Mitigation*: Use pytest fixtures with `clear_instances()` helper or dependency injection mocks for unit tests.
--   **Metric Accuracy**: Lack of strict locking on metrics means counts might be slightly off under extreme concurrency (acceptable for telemetry).
+-   **Metric Accuracy**: Lack of strict locking on metrics means counts might be slightly off under extreme concurrency.
+    -   *Note*: This is acceptable for telemetry, but critical business metrics (e.g., billing) should use atomic operations or a database.

 ### Neutral